 It seems that after making the giant squid I fell into a sort of obsession with wanting to make more sea creatures.
 I think maybe it has to do with our trip to Hawaii where we spent a lot of time in the ocean, swimming with the fishes, turtles, dolphins, and manta rays.
-I knew I had to make a crochet sperm whale.
+I knew a crochet sea creature needed to happen.

 The Hawaiian trip inspired me to crochet more sea creatures because I think they are super awesome, breathtakingly beautiful, and so damn cool.